Ruberhauptmann/quant-met/README.md

 * run `make environment`
 * now activate the conda environment `conda activate quant-met-dev`

-Now you can create a separate branch to work on the project.

 You can manually run tests using for example `tox -e py312` (for running against python 3.12).
-After pushing your branch, all tests will also be run via Gitlab Actions.
+After pushing your branch, all tests will also be run via Github Actions.

 Using `pre-commit`, automatic linting and formatting is done before every commit, which may cause the first commit to fail.
 A second try should then succeed.

-After you are done working on an issue and all tests are running successful, you can add a new piece of changelog via `scriv create` and make a merge request.
+After you are done working on an issue and all tests are running successful, you can add a new piece of changelog via `scriv create` and make a pull request.